India and The Remembered

 India is literally my true love.
 Though it was only the second place I've traveled to, there was a charm to the country I could not shrug off.

 India is a place completely opposite to the orderly and structured environment of the States.
 They say you either love or hate it.
 The pace of the country is quite chaotic but once you begin to harmonize with its tune you'll appreciate it's hidden lesson.

 It's a place deeply rooted with culture, religion, and a past that ranks amongst one of the oldest civilizations on earth.

-My stay in India was short, and by the end of the trip I've only began it.
-I don't think I would ever truly feel at home there, but neither did I feel the same, being a second generation Asian American, in the US.
+My stay in India was short, but by the end of the trip it felt as though it had only began.
+I don't think I would ever truly feel at home there, but neither do I feel the same living as a second generation Hmong American in the US.

 As I ventured west to a smaller village, I began to sense something familiar.
-The rice paddy's of Achanta were the playgrounds where my Fiancé would venture in during long Indian summers spent at his grandparents.
+The rice paddy's of Achanta were the playgrounds where Gowtham would venture to during long Indian summers spent at his grandparents.

 The vast green rice fields and deeply rooted coconut forest struck a faint lullaby long forgotten.
 "Have I been here before" I thought as the warm breeze embraced me with a sudden shock of nostalgia.
-It felt like a place perhaps in dreams.
-Maybe memories from past lives, buried from rebirth.
-Now but a frail chord only to be forgotten, it knocked at all my senses, urging to my mind.
+It felt like a place perhaps in dreams, a memory from past lives buried from rebirth.
+Frighten to be forgotten, it knocked at all my senses, urging to my mind.